Pylons/substanced/docs/cataloging.rst

    catalog.update_indexes('system', registry=registry, reindex=True)
    catalog.update_indexes('myapp', registry=registry, reindex=True)

-Once this is done, whenever an Order objects is added to the system, a value (the result of the ``freaky()`` method of the catalog view) will be indexed in the ``freaky`` field index; system values will also be indexed, but they don't require any help from your catalog view.
+Once this is done, whenever an Order object is added to the system, a value (the result of the ``freaky()`` method of the catalog view) will be indexed in the ``freaky`` field index; system values will also be indexed, but they don't require any help from your catalog view.